Summary

 }

-For this input datatype, you'll have to give the unique identifier of the blocklist entry to remove.
+For the input, you'll have to give the unique identifier of the blocklist entry to remove.
 To get a list of blocked queries with their identifiers, you can use the blockedQueries() query.

 ParameterTypeRequiredDefaultStabilityDescription